What travel expenses can I claim?

 What are permanent and temporary workplaces?

 Most workers will have no difficulty in identifying their permanent workplace: it is the place where they regularly go to work.
 It may be a factory, office, shop or somewhere else – but it is the place where the employer expects the worker to be.
-You might have more than one permanent workplace if you have two jobs, for example, or if your employer requires you to work in one location for two days a week and in another location for three days a week.
+You might have more than one permanent workplace if you have two jobs for example, or if your employer requires you to work in one location for two days a week and in another location for three days a week on an ongoing basis.

 I am employed in the construction industry.
 Are the rules different for me?